 - Students must have filed a Free Application for Federal Student Aid (FAFSA) for the 20/21 academic year.
 If you have not yet filed, but intend to, the 2020-2021 FAFSA is available through June 30, 2021 for those enrolled in the Spring 2021 and/or Summer 2021 terms.
 The 2021-2022 FAFSA is also available for students who are or will be enrolled in Fall 2021.

 Under Department of Education guidelines, some students are not eligible for a grant such as international students, DACA students, and students who are not degree-seeking.

 Grants range from $2000 - $1000.
 The grant is determined by the results of the FAFSA and the current enrollment status.
 Receipt of prior CARES Act funds will not make a student ineligible for the new HEERF II emergency financial aid grants.
-You may apply for HEERF II emergency financial aid grant by completing the application at:

 - How will I receive the HEERF II grant?
 The grants can be applied to the student account with written authorization.
 Otherwise, the grants are paid directly to the student via a check or direct deposit, if set up.